rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 <span class="caption">Listing 9-1: Attempting to access an element beyond the
 end of a vector, which will cause a `panic!`</span>

-<span class="caption">Lista 9-1: Tentativa de acessar um elemento além do fim
+<span class="caption">Listagem 9-1: Tentativa de acessar um elemento além do fim
 de um vetor, que causará um `panic!`</span>

 Here, we’re attempting to access the hundredth element (hundredth as indexing